-As if Disney+ didn’t already have everyone’s favorites, “Schoolhouse Rock” will now officially make its big debut on the popular family friendly streaming service on June 19.
-Only the first season will be available, and it’s not clear if the other six seasons will eventually be released.
+As if Disney+ didn’t already have everyone’s favorites, “Schoolhouse Rock” officially made its big debut on the popular family friendly streaming service on June 19, 2020.
+Only the first season was available, and it wasn’t clear if the other six seasons would eventually be released.
 But even with only just the first season coming out, “Schoolhouse Rock” just might take over the 21st century too.

 Have you ever realized how much information you’ve actually retained just by remembering songs like “I’m Just a Bill,” “Three is a Magic Number,” and “Conjunction Junction?”
 Back then, you probably didn’t realize how much you were actually learning when singing along with the popular Schoolhouse Rock songs as a child.
 Or maybe you didn’t realize how much information your children were retaining watching them grow up with “Schoolhouse Rock.”
 Either way, these catchy jingles were easy to get stuck in your head, and it was never something to be bothered by.

 But how did “Schoolhouse Rock” start?
 This interstitial programming series had its viewers learning their multiplication tables within three to five minutes between the typical Saturday morning cartoon shows.
 Back in the early 1970s, David McCall, co-owner of New York ad agency McCaffrey & McCall, realized something as he was taking his family to a dude ranch in Wyoming.
 His son was having a difficult time with his multiplication tables but knew every word to the Rolling Stones’ songs.
 That sparked the idea to combine the sounds that defined the 70s with school concepts of all kinds.